Moving checklist: What to do before, during and after your move

 How to prepare for a move

 Keep in mind that the more stuff you have, the more a moving company will charge to move it.
 So now is the time to declutter.
 If you don’t need it, get rid of it — give things to friends, hold a garage sale, donate to Goodwill or another charity.
-Be ruthless: The more you can purge, the less you’ll have to move.
+Be ruthless: The more you can purge, the less you’ll have to move (and unpack, and put away in your new home).

 Now, it’s time to start checking things off that list.
 It helps to organize tasks chronologically, so that everything happens in the right order.
 Here are some moving checklist suggestions to help you get started.